aszymanski98/Social-app/README.md

 # Social-app
 Functionality of this project was modelled on Twitter.
 Based on Axios REST API requests.
-Social app allows user to create account, read posts, like them, follow other people.
+Social app allows user to create account, add and remove posts, like them, follow other people.
 It also displays recommended users to follow.

 ## Table of contents
 * [Demo](#demo)